Agent Builder is in beta. Some features are still in development and are subject to change.

 Add a new Page

-Your Component Tree should now contain a single Root element.
+Your Component Tree should now contain a single Root component.

 Click Add page at the bottom of the component tree to create a new blank page.